ndjinga/SOLVERLAB/CDMATH/README.md

 Set environment for the compilation of CDMATH
 ---------------------------------------------
 Dependencies.
-The following package list is sufficient on Ubuntu 14.04, Ubuntu 16.04, Ubuntu 18.04 :
+The following package list is sufficient on Ubuntu 18.04, 20.04 and 22.04 :

  - `cmake3` (mandatory)
  - `g++` or another C++ compiler (mandatory)